khaledbinsrijon/khaledbinsrijon/README.md

 ### Hi there 👋
-### I am Khaled Bin Srijon and you can call me Srijon.
+### I am Khaled Bin Sijon and you can call me Sijon.
 Recently i completed my Bechalor's Degree in Computer Science Engineering from Daffodil International University.
 I really interested in new Technologies and Programing Languages.

 - 🔭 I’m currently working on Machine Learning
 - 🌱 I’m currently learning AI Generative, NLP, Deep Learning